 As couples find themselves at the head of their families, strengthening their relationship can have an influential impact on the family as a whole.
 Couples looking to be a force of change within their family may participate in family sessions in conjunction with couple therapy.

 Principles and tools of Gottman Couples Therapy guide the therapeutic work.
 Before getting into the work of change, The Gottman Relationship Check Up is used a foundation for understanding the couples strengths and challenges.
 This is a comprehensive assessment based on 40 years of research by the Gottman Institute.
 Further information will be shared when registering for counseling.

-If you are ready to begin working on your relationship with your partner, give Dana a call at 832-702-7590.
+If you are ready to begin working on your relationship with your partner, text or call 832-702-7589.